Employers: Emergency Paid Leave

 Can I claim a tax credit for paid sick leave I already provide to my employees?

-No, only leave required under Families First, and granted starting April 1, 2020, is eligible for a tax credit.
+No, only new leave required under Families First and COVID relief law, and granted starting April 1, 2020, is eligible for a tax credit.